How To Start A Car With A Bad Crankshaft Sensor?

 If your engine is vibrating at a high level, this is a clear sign that the crankshaft sensor is faulty.

-The engine control unit will send a signal to the engine, which will then spin at a higher rate.
-It will result in a lot of engine vibrations.
-As a result, you won’t be able to accurately calculate mileage, which is why it’s critical to react quickly to even the tiniest change in the level of vibrations produced by your car’s engine.
+As a result, you won’t be able to calculate mileage accurately, so it’s critical to react quickly to even the tiniest change in the vibrations produced by your car’s engine.

 The Check Engine Light Is Constantly On